-Here we are into 2021.
-In January 2020, none of us could have possibly expected all that we would go through or all that we would feel over these past several months.
+Here we are into 2023.
+In January 2020, none of us could have possibly expected all that we would go through or all that we would feel over these past several years.
 Things are not unfolding as we had planned.
 The high hopes we may have had going into 2020 have certainly not played out as we had expected.
 Plans have been postponed or canceled altogether.
-Months of our “normal” lives, of regular routines have all been interrupted.
+Years of our “normal” lives, of regular routines, have all been interrupted.

 The interruptions are frustrating and can seem unfair.
 Life isn’t looking like we had planned in the little and big things.
 We’re uncertain of the future and don’t have answers.
 The plans we had changed, and it is uncomfortable, disappointing, and hard.
 But that isn’t the end of the story.
 There is still good news!